 Remember how the physical Google Wallet card showed up in some APK teardowns only to be removed without a word from Google?
 Well, it's back and you can place an order for it right now.
 Google says the card should be delivered to interested parties in 10-12 days.

 The Wallet card will let you pay for items at any retailer, even those that don't have the little NFC kiosks Wallet has thus far relied upon.
-The charge should be relayed to your Wallet account just like you had used an NFC phone.
-It's unclear if that's just the Wallet balance, or if cards are included too.
 Read More

 Corroborating some pretty hard evidence of the physical Google Wallet card's existence we revealed last week, TechCrunch noticed this morning that a definite reference to that card has appeared on Wallet's official support site.
 More importantly, though, this confirms my own suspicions about the future of the Google Wallet app in light of the physical card: near-universal compatibility.

 According to the support page, the new non-NFC version of the Wallet app will be compatible with any Android 2.3.3+ device, which is pretty much the vast majority of Android devices out there.
 Read More

 We just had a bomb dropped on us by an anonymous tipster, courtesy of a leaked version of the Google Wallet app - and it was hiding some pretty amazing secrets.
 Let's cut to the chase: physical Google Wallet card.
 That's happening, and you'll be able to get one, probably soon.

 The physical Google Wallet card will work just like a regular credit card.
 Whatever your currently selected default card on the Wallet app is, the Wallet card will charge to.
 Read More